mastodon/flodgatt/README.md

 both the environmental variables it received and the parsed configuration variables it generated from those environmental variables.
 You can use this info to debug the connection.

+Flóðgátt is tested against the [default Mastodon nginx config](https://github.com/tootsuite/mastodon/blob/master/dist/nginx.conf) and treats that as the known-good configuration.

 ### Advanced Configuration

 The streaming server will eventually uses the same environment variables as the rest of Mastodon,